Ofek-Carpassi/CheckersJS/README.md

 - Add sound effects.
 - Add a timer for each player's turn.
 - Add a tutorial for new players.
+- Add a king piece that can move in any direction.

 ## Contributing
 Feel free to contribute to this project. <br>